newmonade/foo.cd/ReadMe.md

 Remote interface
 =============

-Foo.cd can be controlled by writing to the pipe, allowing global shortcuts (e.g. using xmonad), ssh control, etc. The `remote.sh` script provide an example of that behaviour
+Foo.cd can be controlled by writing keywords to the pipe, allowing global shortcuts (e.g. using xmonad), ssh control, etc. The `remote.sh` for the list of available keywords and actions.

-Key words:
-- play_pause
-- stop
-- volume_up
-- volume_down
-- song_next
-- song_prev
-- tree_up
-- tree_down
-- tree_left
-- tree_right
-- tree_validate
-- tree_append
-- radio_mode
-- quit